scaffolds00/type-dynamodb/readme.md

 # type-dynamodb

-**type-dynamodb** is simple but powerful dynamodb ORM that uses decorator design pattern to get the most benefits from typescript and oop like inheritance, overload methods and adding multiple  layers of decorators.
+**type-dynamodb** is simple but powerful dynamodb ORM that uses decorator design pattern to get the most benefits from typescript and oop like inheritance, override methods and adding multiple  layers of decorators.

 -----